How to create a winning social media strategy for your client

 2. Research and analysis

-3. Choose the client’s social media channels
+3. Choose the client’s social media platforms and content formats

 4. Create KPIs and set goals